What is Confidential Intermediary service?

 Petition granted by the Court and a CI is appointed for you

 After the petition is granted, the Judge will enter an order appointing a Confidential Intermediary from the list of persons who have been certified.
 The Court will send the Order of Appointment to CISI.
 Some Judges also send a copy to you, the Petitioner.

 When CISI receives your case from the Court (usually within 4 – 6 weeks after the hearing), we will send you an explanation of the process along with a contract and fee information.

 CI obtains records and completes assessment of search potential

 After you have signed the service contract and returned it, your CI can begin working on your case.
 First, the CI will request the sealed Court file, information from adoption agency files if applicable, and various vital records including birth, death and marriage documents.
-It often takes up to 12 weeks for these documents to arrive.
-After examining the available information, the CI will provide OBC-related information and/or prepare a Search Assessment indicating how likely it is that a search for various birth relatives would be successful.
+It often takes 8-12 weeks for these documents to arrive.
+After examining the available information, the CI will prepare a Search Assessment form that indicates how likely it is that a search for various birth relatives would be successful.
 If little or no information is found, making a successful search unlikely, you may choose to end the process.